kishanBhandary/Hacktoberfest2025/README.md

     cd hactoberfest2025
     ```

 That's it!
 You're all set up.
 You can now browse the projects inside the `/Projects/` folder and start contributing.

+Happy Coding